MacsiDigital/laravel-api-client/README.md

 This really gives a blank canvas to be able to get those pain in the butt endpoints into your API.

-Sometimes relationships are not returned as part of the request and have to be called seperatly.
+Sometimes relationships are not returned as part of the request and have to be called separately.
 Sometimes this may mean hitting a different endpoint, which is set in the model, see note on endPoints above.

 We can also override the default with customEndPoints on a per model basis.